 Heron Pond is a beautiful piece of wetlands landscape, a fantastic semi-water world filled with uniquely inspiring natural phenomena that you can only discover in Southern Illinois.
 The pond is nestled in Little Black Slough Nature Preserve near the section of the Cache River State Natural Area and Belnap, Illinois, just south of Shawnee National Forest.
 Heron Pond is known as home to over 100 threatened and endangered plants and animals on the flood plain of the Ohio River.
 An essential resource for unique plants, animals, and migrating birds, Heron Pond makes a prime location to observe nature at it’s best.

 You can enjoy numerous trails that cross the wetlands or unbelievable pristine views from a canoe.
 Hunting and fishing are common activities in the Cache River State Natural Area as well.

 Cave-in-Rock State Park

 Obtained by the State of Illinois in the late 20s, the famous historic cavern is situated in the village of Cave-in-Rock.
-Just walk the trail that boasts rich with flora and fauna, down to the Ohio’s edge to stand in awe of the enormous aperture guiding into the jaws of the limestone cathedral.
-When entering the magnificent 55-ft (17-m) wide mouth of the cavern, you will stand in shock of the 100-ft (30-m) vertical fissure guiding to the top entrance.
-In the 1700s and 1800s, this cave was used as a shelter for visitors' diversity because of its natural chimney.
+Just walk the trail that boasts rich flora and fauna, down to the Ohio’s edge to stand in awe of the enormous stone opening leading into the jaws of the limestone cathedral.
+When entering the magnificent 55 ft (17 m) wide mouth of the cavern, you will stand in shock of the 100 ft (30 m) vertical fissure guiding you to the top entrance.
+In the 1700s and 1800s, this cave was used as a shelter for visitors because of its natural chimney.

 Pomona Natural Bridge

-Generally, Shawnee National Forest is visited by a million people annually and serves as a retreat to those Americans who live in urban areas in an up-to-six-hour drive.
-Its uniqueness takes the breath away!
+Generally, Shawnee National Forest is visited by a million people annually and serves as a retreat to those Americans who live in urban areas in a 6 hour radius.
+Its uniqueness will take your breath away!